Tusamarco/proxy_sql_tools/readme.md

 Once all is normal again, the Node will be put back on his original HG.

 The special group of 8000 is instead used for __configuration__, this is it you will need to insert the 8XXXX referring to your WRITER HG and READER HG as the configuration the script needs to refer to.
+To be clear 8XXX  where X are the digit of your Hostgroup id ie 20 -> 8020, 1 -> 8001 etc .

 This check does NOT modify any state of the Nodes.
 Meaning It will NOT modify any variables or settings in the original node.
 It will ONLY change states in ProxySQL.